Latent space models for grouped multiplex networks: Proofs

-Notice that $V$ and $\hat{V}$ (and thus the defined quantity above) are uniquely defined only if there is a gap between the $d$-th and $(d+1)$-st eigenvalues of $Z$ and $\hat{Z}$ or these two eigenvalues are zero.
-In all further applications, this will be satisfied for sufficiently large $n$, as $d$ will denote the rank of $Z$ and $\hat{Z} =\mathcal{T}_\rho(Z + E)$ will be a soft-thresholded perturbation of $Z$ with an additive noise matrix $E$ satisfying $\|E\|_2 =o( \gamma_{\min}(Z))$.

-Lemma 1 in \cite{cai_zhang} establishes the equivalence between the sin distance and several other natural metrics.
-Here, we only state several useful corollaries from this Lemma that we will further need throughout this section:
+Lemma 1 in \cite{cai_zhang} establishes the equivalence between the sin distance and several other metrics.
+We will use the following two corollaries from this Lemma:

-Another important result we will need further is Theorem 1 of \cite{cai_zhang}, which provides a useful bound on the $\sin$-distance between the eigenspaces of a matrix and its perturbation.
-Since originally this result was formulated for arbitrary matrices and in this work, we only deal with symmetric matrices, we restate it in Lemma \ref{version_cai_zhang_thm} with less notational load and a slightly loosened but much more algebraically convenient bound.
+Another important result we use is Theorem 1 of \cite{cai_zhang}, which provides a useful bound on the $\sin$-distance between the eigenspaces of a matrix and its perturbation.
+Since originally this result was formulated for arbitrary matrices and we only need it for symmetric matrices, we restate it in Lemma \ref{version_cai_zhang_thm} with a slightly looser but much more convenient bound.